sclaussen/fourfours/README.md

 ## Summary

-Here's a summary of each rule set including the total generated expressions, how many result in an integer solution between 0 and 1000, and a description of the numbers and operations the rule set used for its execution.
+The table below contains a summary of each rule set including the total generated expressions, how many expressions result in an integer number between 0 and 1000, the total numbers between 0 and 1000 that were solved by application of the rule set, and a description of the numbers and operations the rule set defines.

-factorial
-functions
-combined
-factorialATE
-functionsATE
-combinedATE
-simpleAll
-factorialAll
-functionsAll
-combinedAll
-factorialAllATE
-functionsAllATE
-combinedAllATE

-     778 combined-solutions-found.txt
-     152 factorial-solutions-found.txt
-     178 factorialATE-solutions-found.txt
-     232 factorialAll-solutions-found.txt
-     262 factorialAllATE-solutions-found.txt
-     328 functions-solutions-found.txt
-     805 functionsATE-solutions-found.txt
-     440 functionsAll-solutions-found.txt
-      26 simple-solutions-found.txt
-      62 simpleAll-solutions-found.txt

 ```
                  Expression    Solutions